 So I’m sorry for the times I went straight to the symptoms of the circumstances, the fix, the actions without first looking at the main thing, the true purpose, the whole reason we as women struggle with true womanhood.
 I’m sorry I didn’t point you to Christ who has the power to change the hardened heart, comfort the burdened soul, and revive the weary mind.
 I’m sorry I made true womanhood about you and me, and not about Him.

-God has turned my heart inside out over the last year, and it was through the True Woman 101 Bible Study that the puzzle pieces of who I am as a woman finally began to fall into place.
+God has turned my heart inside out over the last year, and it was through my study of God’s Word that the puzzle pieces of who I am as a woman finally began to fall into place.
 I am humbled by God’s grace to continue the sanctifying process of making me more like His Son each day.
 I pray He continues.

 This post contains our affiliate links.
 See our disclosure policy here.